Why retirement needs a paradigm shift

 About Smart

 Smart is a global savings and investments technology platform provider.
-Its mission is to transform retirement, savings and financial wellbeing around the world.
+Its mission is to transform retirement, savings and financial wellbeing, across all generations, around the world.

-Smart partners with governments and financial institutions (including insurers, asset managers, banks, financial advisers) to deliver retirement savings and income solutions that are digital, bespoke and cost efficient.
-In addition to the UK, Smart is operating in the USA, Europe, Australia and the Middle East with more than a million savers entrusting over £10 billion in assets on the platform.
+Smart launched in 2015, its technology platform – Keystone – serves the needs of retirement savers globally.
+Keystone is specifically designed to help governments and financial institutions (including insurers, asset managers, banks and financial advisers) deliver retirement savings and income solutions that are digital, bespoke and cost-efficient.
+In addition to the UK, Smart is operating in the US, Europe, Middle East and Asia, with more than a million savers entrusting over £15 billion in assets on its Keystone platform.

 Aquiline Capital Partners, Barclays, Chrysalis Investments, DWS Group, Fidelity International Strategic Ventures, J.P.
-Morgan, Legal & General, the Link Group and Natixis Investment Managers are all investors in Smart.
+Morgan, Legal & General, MUFG and Natixis Investment Managers are all investors in Smart.

 For media enquiries

-Email: pressoffice@smartco
+Email: pressoffice@smart.co